Who's the Sharp Objects killer? The top theories, broken down

 John Keene

-He was identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm, although both Kansas City and Chief Vickery brought the credibility of that witness into question in Episode 7.
+He was identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm, though both Detective Richard Willis (aka Kansas City) and Chief Bill Vickery brought the credibility of that witness into question in Episode 7.
 Now John's been hauled in by the police.
 Plus, he had quite the creepy exchange of words with Amma in Episode 6.

 "I like to keep on you, Amma.
 Just know I always got an eye on you," he told the young Crellin in Episode 6, all while checking how she smeared herself with tanning oil.
 "It'll be your day soon."